CHU (radio station): History

 The purpose of the station was to provide accurate time-keeping information, especially to rural and remote areas that didn't have local access to accurate time.
 The station also pioneered the use of microwave and satellite communication to transmit its signal to remote areas.

 Initially, the signal consisted of a constant frequency interrupted by patterns of Morse Code pulses to indicate the time.
 In the 1930s, station identification via Morse Code was added to the transmission.
 Since deciphering even a simple time code "by ear" was occasionally difficult under field conditions, voice announcements of time and station identification were added to CHU in 1952, using a speaking clock made by Ateliers Brillié Frères of France.
 Fredrick Martin Meach of the Canadian embassy in Paris recorded the time announcements in English, which were stored on strips of photographic film and played back under control of the observatory clocks.
-In 1960 the speaking clock was replaced with one manufactured by Audichron corporation and rented by the Dominion Observatory; this unit had more intelligible voice quality and lower maintenance.
+In 1960, the speaking clock was replaced with one manufactured by Audichron corporation and rented by the Dominion Observatory; this unit had more intelligible voice quality and lower maintenance.
 New English voice announcements were recorded by Harry Mannis of the Canadian Broadcasting Corporation.
 Bilingual announcements started in 1964, with French speech provided by Miville Couture of CBC Montreal.
+The station switched to digital audio in the 1990s.

-Until 1959 the carrier frequency, tone frequency and second pulses were derived from independent sources, and the carrier stability as that of any commercial short wave transmitter.
+Until 1959, the carrier frequency, tone frequency and second pulses were derived from independent sources, and the carrier stability as that of any commercial short wave transmitter.
 A divider chain was put into service so that all of the CHU signals were derived from Western Electric standard crystal oscillators with pulses for seconds monitored by continuous comparison with the observatory clocks.
 By 1978 all parts of the CHU transmitted signal were derived from an NRC-designed cesium beam frequency standard.